 Grocery delivery: at least 10%.
 Especially if the weather is rough outside, consider increasing the tip.
 Hey, they saved you from going out into that weather yourself, so it’d be nice if you thanked them for it.

 Bartenders: Bartenders are often like servers, and rely on tips for their income.
 A couple of dollars per drink is a great place to start, maybe a little more if your drink is complicated or off-menu.

 Valets: $2-$5 is good.
 Sometimes it’s better than circling the parking lot or garage for an hour waiting for a spot to open up.

 Hotel housekeeping: Not an obvious one, but if you stay at a hotel and have the housekeepers come in every day to clean up after you, you should leave a few dollars for their services.
 And make sure you leave a tip each day — you probably won’t get the same housekeepers each day.

-Hotel concierge: If the concierge makes reservations to a show, or a popular restaurant, or a booked activity for you, then slip them a $10 or $20 for their time and connections is a great thank you.
+Hotel concierge: If the concierge makes reservations to a show or a popular restaurant, or books an activity for you, then slipping them a $10 or $20 for their time is a sure sign of your appreciation.

 Movers: If you hire professional movers, you definitely need to tip.
 Especially if you live in an apartment building.
 WIth no elevator.
 Or a really tiny one.
 Giving each member of the moving crew a $10-$50 tip (depending on the amount of stuff they moved for you, their general attitude and quality of service) is good.